 Tips for Following Up With a Contact From a Networking Event

 - Follow up within 24 hours.
 You want to follow up quickly so that the acquaintance remembers you.
-Send an email or letter within 24 hours of meeting them.
+Send an email, LinkedIn message, or letter within 24 hours of meeting them.

 - Mention a conversation from the event.
 To help remind the person who you are, mention a conversation or topic you discussed at the event.
 For example, you might say, “I enjoyed speaking with you after the keynote lecture at the XYZ Conference.”
-A quick reference to your conversation will help jog a person’s memory.
+A quick reference to your conversation will help jog the person’s memory.

 - Offer to help.
 When making a networking contact, it is always a good idea to offer help before asking a favor.
-If there is any way you can help the contact, do so (perhaps you had offered to connect them with someone, or maybe they asked you to forward an article you were discussing).
+If there is any way you can help the contact, do so.
+For example, perhaps you had offered to connect them with someone, or maybe they asked you to forward an article you were discussing.

 - Ask to meet up.
 Suggest a time to meet up for coffee if you live in the same area.
+If you're not local, suggest a video chat or phone call.
 You might phrase it as a chance to continue a particular conversation you were having at the event.
 For example, you might write, “I would love to continue our discussion of best practices in cloud computing.
 Perhaps we could meet next week and discuss further over coffee?”

 - Connect on LinkedIn.
-Connect with the contact on LinkedIn to further strengthen your professional relationship.
-Once you get to know the person better, you might ask them to write you a recommendation on LinkedIn.
+Connect with the contact on LinkedIn to strengthen your professional relationship further.
+Once you get to know the person better, you might even ask them to write you a recommendation on LinkedIn.
 However, don’t ask for this favor in your follow-up email.
 Focus on your connection, rather than asking for anything too specific.

 - Edit, edit, edit.
 Whether you send your follow-up note as a letter or an email, be sure to edit the message thoroughly before sending it.
 Remember that this is a professional message.
 You want to make a strong, positive impression.
 Therefore, make sure there are no spelling or grammar errors in your letter.